Calcium After Bariatric Surgery - your questions answered

 Alongside supplements, aim to include calcium-rich foods daily:

-• Dairy (calci-trim milk, Greek yogurt, lower fat cheese)
+• Dairy (calci-trim milk, Greek yoghurt, lower fat cheese)

 • Fortified plant milks